paulnikolaus/SNC-quick-start/README.md

-# Quick Start Into the Stochastic Network Calculus
+# Quick Start into the Stochastic Network Calculus

 ### What is it?